jamtur01/pushover-weechat/README.md

     /ruby load pushover-weechat.rb

-It also requires a Pushover account.
+It also requires a Pushover account and Ruby, the Ruby OpenSSL libraries, and RubyGems installed on your host.

 Setup
 -----